-Kenzie is a
+Kenzie is currently a...

 As a proponent of contemporary electronic music, Kenzie has premiered works at conferences such as SEAMUS and LATex composition conferences, the National Flute Association Convention, Root Signals Electronic Music Festival, and UT Austin's annual Ears, Eyes, and Feet showcase.
-She is heavily influenced by the music of Zoe Keating, Lindsey Stirling, Andrew Bird and flutists Ian Clarke, Wil Offermans, and Ian Anderson.
+She is heavily influenced by the music of Zoe Keating, Lindsey Stirling, Andrew Bird and flutists Ian Anderson (of Jethro Tull), Ian Clarke, and Wil Offermans.